 What do I do if I want to get pregnant?

-It may take your period a couple of months to go back to the cycle you had before you started using the ring.
-But even if you don’t have your period yet, you might still get pregnant.
+It’s possible to get pregnant right after you stop using the ring.
+It can take a few months for your period to go back to the cycle you had before you started using the ring.
+But even if you haven’t gotten your period back yet, it’s still possible to get pregnant.